uea-teaching/computing-principles/lectures/analysis1/analysis1.md

     - Thomas H. Cormen et. al.
     - A more formal resource

-Note: Take care with online resources, that they are uo to date and accurate
+Note: Take care with online resources, that they are up to date and accurate

 ---